Hydroponic Garden Hacks: How to Grow Your Vegetables Like Zooey Deschanel

 The Lettuce Grow Facebook Group has all kinds of hacks for extreme heat; some people use a patio umbrella they can pop up and down.
 (This does block out a lot of light, however, so you want to make sure you don’t have it up too long.)
 Others use a shade sail for partial shade.
 You also can set the timer to water more frequently, and a dolly can prevent heat transfer from the ground.
 “Some people even freeze water bottles and put them in the tank,” Thorlaksson says.
 “Although that probably isn’t effective.”

-If You Live in a Cold Climate
+If Your Hydroponic Garden is in a Cold Climate

 If You’re Buggin’ out